Barrington Tops – A Vision Splendid

 Carved out of an ancient volcano in the Mount Royal Ranges, Barrington Tops rises from near sea level to 1586 metres and is part of the Gondwana Rainforests of Australia.
 It became a World Heritage site in 1986 and was added to the Australian National Heritage List in 2007.

 Barrington Tops is the highest subalpine area in the country outside the Australian Alps and regularly gets a dusting of winter snow.
-Check out the seasonal photos posted on the Visit Barrington Tops website.
+Check out the seasonal photos posted on the Barrington Tops Tourism website.